apple/swift-homomorphic-encryption/README.md

 > [!WARNING]
 > BFV does not provide IND-CCA security, nor does it provide IND-CPA<sup>D</sup> security when there is a non-negligible decryption error probability.
 BFV should be used accordingly.
+> Therefore, no information about each decrypted ciphertext should be sent back to the server.
+> In particular, the noise budget of a ciphertext (computed via `noiseBudget`) **must not** be forwarded to any other party.
+> Sharing the decrypted ciphertext or noise budget acts as an oracle that can be used to recover the secret key.
-> In particular, no information about each decrypted ciphertext should be sent back to the server.
-To protect against a malicious server, the client should also validate the decrypted content is in the expected format.
+> To protect against a malicious server, the client should also validate the decrypted content is in the expected format.
 >
 > Consult a cryptography expert when developing and deploying homomorphic encryption applications.

 ### Private Information Retrieval (PIR)
 Private information retrieval (PIR) is one application of HE.